tiredpixel/isoxya-plugin-nginx/README.md

-# NGINX test upstream
+# NGINX Test Upstream

-[NGINX test upstream](https://github.com/tiredpixel/nginx-test-upstream) is a simple packaged configuration for [NGINX](https://nginx.org/), for logging textual payloads such as JSON.
-This is helpful for testing purposes, especially when developing APIs or proxies.
+[NGINX Test Upstream](https://github.com/tiredpixel/nginx-test-upstream) is a simple packaged configuration for [NGINX](https://nginx.org/), for logging textual payloads such as JSON.
+This is helpful for debugging purposes, especially when developing APIs or proxies.
 A simple healthcheck using Curl is also added.
 This project is only intended for development and testing, not for production.

 ## Usage